juxt/astro-website/src/pages/blog/tour.md

 Pretty neat all thanks to Trip 😎

-Note that we use a transaction function in to call append - the reason being thread safety.
+Note that we use a transaction function to call append - the reason being thread safety.
 By default Trip implements its connection as an atom.
 The append function itself uses the database to discover the latest offsets - if we dereference the connection to get the value and the overall transact retries, then the value may have changed in a competing thread.

-It's pretty great we can do this as we explore easily some of the issues seen with partitioning of topics in Kafka.
+It's pretty great we can do this as we explore easily some of the issues seen with the partitioning of topics in Kafka.
 The below test shows different client threads saving to the event-store.
 Thanks to Clojure atom's isolation properties we will always have a consistent state file.
-However, we won't actually know which thread wins out and the overall final ordering of the saved documents (we do know a partitions total order).
+However, we won't actually know which thread wins out and the overall final ordering of the saved documents.
 Precisely the problems encountered when working with Kafka partitions.

 ```clojure
 (deftest eventstore-isolation-negative-test